 The Queensland Bulk Water Supply Authority trading as Seqwater (SPID 507) is responsible for South East Queensland's bulk water supply system.
-This includes catchments, storages, water treatment plants and bulk distribution infrastructure along with several small reticulation systems supplying recreation parks.
+This includes catchments, storages, water treatment plants and bulk transport infrastructure along with several small reticulation systems supplying recreation parks.

 Seqwater's Drinking Water Quality Management Plan Report (report) outlines the activities for the management of water quality risk and issues.
-The report covers the period from 1 July 2020 to 30 June 2021 (reporting period), during which Seqwater complied with the approval conditions of its Drinking Water Quality Management Plan (DWQMP).
+The report covers the period from 1 July 2021 to 30 June 2022 (reporting period), during which Seqwater complied with the approval conditions of its Drinking Water Quality Management Plan (DWQMP).

-Sequater's operational and verification monitoring programs have occurred in accordance with the criteria documented in the approved DWQMP.
+Seqwater's operational and verification monitoring programs have occurred in accordance with the criteria documented in the approved DWQMP.
 Operational monitoring includes online monitoring with process instrumentation and operator testing designed to assess the performance of preventive measures and requirements for corrective actions.
 Verification monitoring involves a sampling and analytical testing program.
-Sampling and some on-site analysis are undertaken by Seqwater, with the majority of analytical testing undertaken by an external NATA-accredited laboratory.
-Verification monitoring during the reporting period included 29,906 tests of treated water at individual water treatment plants, and 48,156 supply system drinking water tests.
+Sampling and some on-site analyses are undertaken by Seqwater, with the majority of analytical testing undertaken by an external National Association of Testing Authorities (NATA) accredited laboratory.
+Verification monitoring during the reporting period included 32,416 tests of treated water at individual water treatment plants, and 58,546 supply system drinking water tests.

-Seqwater also completed catchment and source water risk characterisation and monitoring activities, including catchment surveys and the deployment of passive samplers to detect micro-pollutants.
+Seqwater also completed catchment and source water risk characterisation and monitoring activities, including catchment surveys and deployment of passive samplers to detect micro-pollutants.
 These activities help identify changes to the source water risk profile and support Seqwater operations by enabling informed decisions about daily operations, water security and supply planning.